-Combined B.A/B.S. in Family Science and M.A. in Leadership in Jewish Education and Communal Service
+Accelerated B.S. in Family Science/M.A. in Leadership in Jewish Education/Communal Service

-Three units of the undergraduate requirement for Elective Area II: Interdisciplinary Electives will be fulfilled by the course students select to complete the graduate requirement of The Jewish Studies Elective (3).1
+This course will satisfy the undergraduate requirement for Elective Area II: Interdisciplinary Electives and will fulfill the graduate requirement of the Jewish Studies elective.

 - Requirements for transition to the M.A. component of the program:

-- Minimum overall GPA of 3.0 by the end of the spring term preceding transition to the MA program
+- Minimum overall GPA of 3.00 by the end of the spring term preceding transition to the MA program.

 - Completion of the following courses with a grade of B or better STATS: